C2SM/git-course/advanced/Exercise_7_git-lfs.md

 ## Decide whether you need LFS at all <a name="decide"></a>

-LFS is not free, and reaching for it reflexively is a mistake.
+LFS is not free, and adopting it without careful consideration is a mistake.

 - **Quotas cost money.** GitHub gives 1 GB of LFS storage and 1 GB of bandwidth per month for free; beyond that somebody pays.
 Bandwidth is consumed by every clone and every CI run.